-When I confronted John about the Lincoln Town Car and how its rental was outside the policy, John was quick to the defense.
-He said that when he got to the airport, Hertz only had one Lincoln Town Car left to rent.
+When I confronted John about the Lincoln Town Car and how it's rental was outside the policy, John was quick to the defense.
+He said that when he got to the airport, Hertz only had one car left to rent and it was a Lincoln Town Car.
 Hertz rented it to him for the same price as a regular Class C car.
 John went on to say that because of the rental rate, he was not outside the policy.